HEALTHY HEART

 Blood Pressure Values

-Systolic Pressure: This is the pressure in the arteries when the heart pumps blood, that is, when the heart muscle contracts.
+Systolic Pressure: This is the pressure in the arteries when the heart pumps blood, i.e., when the heart muscle contracts.

-Diastolic Pressure: This is the pressure in the arteries when the heart is in the relaxation phase between beats.
+Diastolic Pressure: This is the pressure in the arteries when the heart is at rest between beats.

 Blood Pressure Categories